airtai/faststream/docs/includes/getting_started/context/existed_annotations.md

     ```

     !!! tip ""
-        Also, `faststream.rabbit.RabbitMessage` is alias to `faststream.rabbit.annotations.RabbitMessage`
+        `faststream.rabbit.RabbitMessage` is an alias to `faststream.rabbit.annotations.RabbitMessage`

         ```python
         from faststream.rabbit import RabbitMessage